 After turning off both iCloud and OneDrive, the app displays only the pictures stored locally on your computer when you return to All Photos.

 Furthermore, the OneDrive and iCloud sections are gone from the user interface.
 To get them back, repeat the same steps you followed to disable them and turn On the switches set to Off.

 The Photos app in Windows 10 is an older, different version from the one found in Windows 11.

 To open it quickly, click or tap inside the search box on the taskbar, type the word photos, and choose the Photos search result.

 Once you’ve opened the Photos app, look at its top-right corner.
 There, you should see a small button with an ellipsis icon, called See More.
 Click or tap on it and access Settings in the menu that shows up.

 The Photos app loads its Settings page.
 Find the section called Microsoft storage.
 The setting to look for is “Show my cloud-only content from OneDrive.”
 If the switch for this setting is On, you can see cloud-only content from your OneDrive in the Photos app.

-NOTE: If this setting is On, you can see cloud-only content from your OneDrive in the Photos app, and you can also select, using the option under it, whether you want to only see the items stored in your OneDrive Pictures folder, or all the pictures and videos from any folder in your OneDrive.
+In addition, you can also select, using the option under it, whether to show only the items stored in your OneDrive Pictures folder or all the pictures and videos from any folder in your OneDrive.
 The default setting is “Pictures folder only.”

-NOTE: If you want to know more about the Photos app from Windows 10, and what it can do, read: 14 things you can do with the Photos app from Windows 10.
+TIP: If you want to learn more about the Photos app, here are 14 things you can do with the Photos app from Windows 10.